 Cape Town, South Africa to Cairo, Egypt: Ride this diverse and rugged continent that has drawn explorers and adventurers the world over for centuries and become part of the adventure

 South Africa, Namibia, Botswana, Zimbabwe, Mozambique, Tanzania, Kenya, Ethiopia, Sudan & Egypt: Africa is a continent of dreams, the stuff legends are made from and riding this incredibly diverse, sometimes challenging continent is what life changing experiences are all about.
-If incredible wildlife encounters, world beating antiquities, ever changing landscapes and an utterly fascinating diversity of peoples, all experienced through a motorbike tour is your thing, then Africa is your continent.
+If incredible wildlife encounters, world-beating antiquities, ever-changing landscapes and utterly fascinating diversity of peoples, all experienced through a motorbike tour is your thing, then Africa is your continent.

 Dates & Prices

 13th August 2019 to 2nd November 2019

 - Quintessential safari experience with 3 days visiting the Ngorongoro crater and Serengeti national parks